microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-03.md

 ## Tips

+- Optimize where possible by using dynamic code, and executing tasks in parallel.
+- Additional information on using Lookup Tasks and expressions in Azure Data Factory can be found [here](https://www.cathrinewilhelmsen.net/2019/12/23/lookups-azure-data-factory/)
 - There are multiple ways to load data via Polybase.
 You could potentially use:
     - ["CTAS" with "External Tables"](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-table-as-select-azure-sql-data-warehouse?toc=/azure/synapse-analytics/sql-data-warehouse/toc.json&bc=/azure/synapse-analytics/sql-data-warehouse/breadcrumb/toc.json&view=azure-sqldw-latest)
     - ["Copy Command"](https://docs.microsoft.com/en-us/sql/t-sql/statements/copy-into-transact-sql?view=azure-sqldw-latest) in Azure Synapse Analytics or
     - [Copy Data task in Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-factory/connector-azure-sql-data-warehouse)
-- For MERGE process, you should reuse or replicate logic found in the Integration.MigratedStaged____Data stored procedures
-- Optimize where possible by using dynamic code, and executing tasks in parallel.
-- Additional information on using Lookup Tasks and expressions in Azure Data Factory can be found [here](https://www.cathrinewilhelmsen.net/2019/12/23/lookups-azure-data-factory/)
+    - Go to `Resources.zip` package and open `Challenge03` folder and execute the T-SQL script `prepExternalDataSource.sql` for a sample to load data via Polybase.
-- Add a new activity to your Synapse Pipeline to load data from the new Azure Data Lake into the [Integration].[City_Staging] in the Data Warehouse in Azure Synapse via Polybase (this will correlate to Step 6 in existing package described above). **Note: Be sure that table exists and is empty prior to loading**
+- Add a new activity to your Synapse Pipeline to load data from the new Azure Data Lake into the [Integration].[City_Staging] in the Data Warehouse in Azure Synapse via Polybase (this will correlate to Step 6 in existing package described above). **Note: Be sure that table exists and is empty prior to loading**.
+Review the sample T-SQL scripts `[proc_Integration.Ingest@@@Data]` in the `Resources.zip` package in folder `Challenge03`.
+There is a script for each table and for this challenge only run City script.
-- Add an activity to execute the Get Lineage Key stored procedure so that the process can be logged (this will correlate to Step 3 in existing SSIS package described above)
+- Add an activity to execute Create Lineage Key stored procedure so that the process can be logged (this will correlate to Step 3 in existing SSIS package described above).
+Execute T-SQL script `proc_Integration.CreateLineageKey.sql` in the `Resources.zip` file provided by coach in the `Challenge03` folder.
+This script will insert latest run times into load control table.
-- Create another activity to merge the new data into the target table ([Dimension].[City]) from your staging table [Integration].[City_Staging] via existing stored procedure  (this correlates to Step 7 in existing SSIS package described above)
+- Create another activity to merge the new data into the target table ([Dimension].[City]) from your staging table [Integration].[City_Staging] via existing stored procedure  (this correlates to Step 7 in existing SSIS package described above).
+For MERGE process, you should reuse or replicate logic found in the Integration.MigratedStaged____Data stored procedures
 - Add another new activity to move the files to the .\RAW\WWIDB\[TABLE]\{YY}\{MM}\{DD}\ directory in your data lake once they have been loaded into your DW table (this is a new task that will allow your data to be persisted in your new data lake for further exploration and integration into downstream systems)

 ## Advanced Challenges (Optional)